Emperor Penguins Facts - Aptenodytes forsteri

-Despite the way it seems,
+Despite the way it seems, this breeding strategy

-and the extreme cold temperatures endured at this time
+cold temperatures endured at this time

 The chicks are very large too compared to other penguin species, if they were reared in the summer, they would have to be left to fend for themselves at a time of the year when food supply is reducing.
 As the chicks food requirement is very high, this would cause major problems.